Miguel de Serpa Soares: United Nations Legal Counsel

-As United Nations Under-Secretary-General for Legal Affairs and United Nations Legal Counsel, Serpa Soares' responsibilities have been wide-ranging.
+As United Nations Under-Secretary-General for Legal Affairs and United Nations Legal Counsel from 2013 to 2024, Serpa Soares' responsibilities were wide-ranging.
 In 2014, at the United Nations Open Working Group on Sustainable Development Goals, he gave introductory remarks at a session discussing "The role of the United Nations Convention on the Law of the Sea in sustainable development."
-Serpa Soares has continued to make the law of the sea a priority for the UN legal counsel.
+He continued to make the law of the sea a priority for the UN Legal Counsel.
 Serpa Soares often stresses the importance of healthy oceans to the success of the Sustainable Development Goals.
+He retired in 2024 and was succeeded by Elinor Hammarskjöld.